sando38/helm-ejabberd/chart/ejabberd/README.md

 The mounted secret should contain all certificates for all domains defined in `.Values.hosts`.

+Currently the chart does not deploy ejabberd's builtin TURN server correctly.
+It may work with using `.Values.hostNetwork` set to `true`, but that is completely untested and only a potential lead.
+However, the STUN service works as expected.

+For deploying a TURN server, you can check e.g. ejabberd's child project [eturnal](https://github.com/processone/eturnal) which shares the same code.

 ## Adding the helm repository

     helm repo add ejabberd https://sando38.github.io/helm-ejabberd